bigfix/developer.bigfix.com/site/reference/types/type.md

 # cast from of &lt;type&gt; : cast

-Returns the casts that can be created from the specified &lt;type&lt;.
+Returns the casts that can be created from the specified &lt;type&gt;.

 # cast returning &lt;type&gt; : cast